Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2022/SEETF/Pwn/asdf/README.md

 ![](Pasted%20image%2020220605212940.png)
 ## Solution

-Firstly I tried finding all the global variables, and there is an interesting variable named `blacklist`
+Firstly I tried finding all the global variables using `dir()`, and there is an interesting variable named `blacklist`

 ```python
 (base) [hacker@hackerbook ~]$ nc fun.chall.seetf.sg 50002